UCL-EO/geog0111/docs/OutsideInstall-Local.md

 ## Requirements

+### `gdal`

+To do the geospatial processing in Python, you will need to install the `gdal` package on your computer.
+There are specific instructiuons for that [here](InstallGDAL.md).
+Note that if you are using a windows computer, we suggest using `WSL`, as explained in the link.
+Then you must also use `WSL` for all of the material below.

 ### Anaconda

 First, you will need to make sure you have Python (3.6+) installed on your computer.
 We suggest using [Anaconda](https://docs.anaconda.com/anaconda/install), as the package list is set up to work with this.
 We suggest you get the most up to date version of Python available.
 We won't be using the additional tools such as PyCharm, so you don't need to install those for this course (you can if you want to).